There are a number of different ways that you can implement a Mentoring Ministry.

 3. Mentor Only Training – Women who have the desire to mentor other women are trained and equipped.
 Women are encouraged to prayerfully seek out other women that are interested in being mentored.

 4. Organic – God-directed women seeking out one another.
 There is little structure and no start/end dates.
-Focus is on “doing life together” and each mentoring relationship is unique.
+The focus is on “doing life together” and each mentoring relationship is unique.

 5. Match Maker – Women call or email to request a mentor.
 The leader prayerfully seeks out a woman to mentor her.